|

 females are yellowish

-for moult limits among the greater coverts - HY/SY
+for molt limits among the greater coverts or between the median and greater coverts - HY/SY

 |